hellgelino/bezzera-bb005-digital-timer/README.md

-# bezzera-bb005-digital-timer based on Arduino:
+# bezzera-bb005-digital-timer based on ESP8266:
 Bezzera BB005 modifikation to setup your grinding Time via digital Timer based on Arduino Node32

 ## This Modifikation features: